akashvaghela09/chrome-extension-boiler-plate-code/README.md

 ## Loading the Extension
 To load the extension in Chrome, follow these steps:

-1. Open Chrome and go to the extensions page (chrome://extensions).
+1. Open Chrome and go to the [extensions page](chrome://extensions).
 2. Enable developer mode by clicking the toggle in the top right corner.
-3. Click the "Load unpacked" button and select the build folder.
+3. Click the "Load unpacked" button and select the **dev** folder.

 The extension should now be loaded in Chrome.
 You can verify this by looking for the extension's icon in the browser toolbar.